TambuDT/MacPowerAlert/README.md

 ## Why avoid discharging below 20% and charging above 80%

 Keeping your Mac's battery between 20% and 80% charge can help extend the battery's lifespan.
 Recharging the battery when it's around 20% and stopping the charge when it reaches 80% can reduce stress on the battery and slow down the aging process.

-## Autostart Activation via Mac System Preferences

-To enable MacPowerAlert to start automatically with your Mac, follow these steps:

-1. Go to "System Preferences" on your Mac.
-2. In the "Login Items" tab, add MacPowerAlert to the list of login items.

 ## Contribute